 Recognising the vessel’s importance for his business startup, John Latsis and his family never sent the “Neraida” for scrap, but instead kept her decommissioned at the Eleusis port facilities for over 30 years.
 Today, the “Neraida” of John Latsis’s again sails proudly, being, at the same time, a monument of the history of Greek coastal shipping, an impressive sample of an old hull’s restoration and, most importantly, a business history museum of her master.

-The Neraida Floating Museum opens again at the Flisvos Marina from March 17th 2017.
+The Neraida Floating Museum is berthed at Flisvos Marina.